pybricks/pybricks.github.io/learn/sensors/measuring-values.md

-**Challenge #5.1.B: Blind spots** ⸺ The Ultrasonic Sensor measures the distance to other objects by emitting an inaudible sound and measuring how long it takes for the echo to come back.
+**Challenge #5.1.B: Blind spots** ⸺ The Ultrasonic Sensor measures the distance to other objects by emitting an inaudible sound and measuring how long it takes for the echo to return.
 What is the nearest and farthest distance that you can measure?
 Begin by pointing the sensor at a solid surface like a wall or door.
 What does it report when it doesn't detect anything at all? **Discuss** ⸺ What is the impact of different materials or the size and shape of objects?
-Prepare a list of every day objects such as walls, curtains, glass windows, pencils, coffee mugs or clothing.
+Prepare a list of everyday objects such as walls, curtains, glass windows, pencils, coffee mugs, or clothing.
 For each object, predict how well the sensor will detect it.
-Discuss how well it will work up close or far out, pointing straight at it or at an angle.
+Discuss how well it will work up close or far away, pointing straight at it or at an angle.
 Verify your hypotheses by observing the measured values.
 {: .notice--primary}